Australian tycoon to build giant dairy farm for exports to China

-The deal was announced on Saurday by Hope Dairies Ltd, majority owned by Rinehart, with minority investment from state-owned Chinese industrial giant China National Machinery Industry Corp CNMAC.UL.
+The deal was announced on Saurday by Hope Dairies Ltd, majority owned by Rinehart, with minority investment from state-owned Chinese industrial giant China National Machinery Industry Corp.

 Hope Dairies said it plans to process 30,000 metric tonnes, equivalent to 35 million tins, of infant formula per year at a processing plant in Queensland state.
 The company plans to begin exporting in late 2016, it said in a statement.